MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_part1_session3_IRM.md

 1. On the bottom of the **Your data leak policy is being created** page, select **Done**.

+   > **Trainer note**:
+   >
+   > **Suggested talk track**:
+   >
+   > _At this point, insider risk detection is active.
+Indicators are enabled, and a policy is in place to identify potential data exfiltration._

 You've created a quick policy for detecting potential data leaks using the default settings.
-Next, you'll customize it to resolve the configuration warning.